Mathematics (MATH)

 MATH 6230.
 Partial Differential Equations.
 3 Credits.

 Classification of equations, linear equations, first order equations, second order elliptic, parabolic, and hyperbolic equations, uniqueness and existence of solutions.
-Prerequisite: MATH 3230.
+Prerequisite: Knowledge of differential equations required.

 MATH 6344.
 Algebraic Topology.
 3 Credits.

 Homotopy, Seifert-van Kampen Theorem; simplicial, singular, and Cech homology.
-Prerequisite: MATH 3468 or MATH 4344.
+Prerequisite: Knowledge of real analysis or topology required.

 MATH 6391.
 Master's Thesis Research.
 1-18 Credits.